aidanmelen/terraform-provider-snowsql/examples/complete/README.md

 $ terraform apply
 ```

-Note that this example may create resources which can cost credits (Warehouse Usage, Database Storage).
+Note that this example may create resources which can cost money (Warehouse, Database Storage).
 Run `terraform destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements